dev-xo/remix-auth-otp/README.md

     },
     async ({ email, code, magicLink, form, request }) => {
       // You can determine whether the user is authenticating
       // via OTP submission or Magic Link and run your own logic.
-      // (This is optional)
-      if (form) {
+(Optional) if (form) {
         console.log('OTP code form submission.')
       }